Emergency Order of the SOAH Chief Administrative Law Judge

 - General Hearings - Proceedings in non-emergency general docket contested cases and mediations will continue to be conducted predominately by telephone or videoconference until further notice.
 SOAH reserves the right to determine on its own motion, or upon a showing of good cause, that the use of telephone or videoconference is not feasible for a particular hearing, or that justice requires that the parties be permitted to appear in-person.

 - Remote Participation.
 In accordance with this order and Rule 155.405(c) of SOAH’s Rules of Procedure, SOAH Administrative Law Judges may allow or require proceedings and appearances to be by telephone or videoconference without any requirements for a motion or agreement of the parties.

-- Recommencement of Limited Live Hearings Schedule.
-For non-emergency matters referred on or after June 15, 2020, SOAH may schedule a limited number of in-person hearings at SOAH’s offices where the civil district courts in the jurisdiction where the SOAH office resides have resumed similar non-essential in-person proceedings.
+- Limited Live Hearings Schedule.
+For non-emergency matters referred on or after January 4, 2021, SOAH may schedule a limited number of in-person hearings at SOAH’s offices where the civil district courts in the jurisdiction where the SOAH office resides have resumed similar non-essential in-person proceedings.
 Prior approval of the Chief Administrative Law Judge is required before scheduling in-person hearings on non-emergency matters to ensure that the designated hearing location is available and approved for use as an in-person hearings venue, and that appropriate protocols are in place to ensure the health and safety of agency employees and hearing participants.

 - Exhibits and Evidence.
 The parties should communicate and pre-file documentary evidence or exhibits in strict accordance with the judge’s orders or not later than 10 days before the hearing.
 To the extent possible, the exhibits should be filed electronically in accordance Rule 155.101(b)(1) and 155.155(a)(5) of SOAH’s Rules of Procedure.
 Exhibits should be numbered sequentially, and multipage documents shall be paginated or Bates stamped.
 Due to public health concerns related to COVID-19, exhibits that are not pre-filed will not be admitted into the record absent good cause.

 - Continuances.
 All motions to continue or abate cases for reasons related to a party’s preference for in-person proceedings must show good cause as to why the use of remote technologies is not feasible or in the interest of justice.